jerinwilson7/e_commerce-shopping-web-App/README.md

 6.View orders: Users can view all their past orders.

-7.Payment Gateway: Users can use the payment gateway to pay for the products.
+7.Payment Gateway(Razorpay): Users can use the payment gateway to pay for the products.

 Contributing